ryanmcnally93/torquay-sunday-league/README.md

 - The longer background image was obtained from <a href="https://pixabay.com/photos/stadium-soccer-santiago-grass-1525534/">Pixabay</a>, By "Voltamax".

-- The team one image was obtained from <a href="https://pixabay.com/photos/people-soccer-players-athlete-1355497/">pixabay</a>, posted by "Ben_Kerckx".
+- The Hele Cross Rangers image was obtained from <a href="https://pixabay.com/photos/people-soccer-players-athlete-1355497/">pixabay</a>, posted by "Ben_Kerckx".

 - The team two image was obtained from <a href="https://www.mirror.co.uk/sport/football/news/best-sunday-league-side-ever-12566783">Mirror</a>, posted by "Image: Birmingham Mail WS".